-Completed Years of Continued Service
+Completed Years of Continued Service Annual Accumulation

+0 - but less than 4 years 80.08 hours

+4 - but less than 9 years 104.00 hours

-9 - but less than 14 years 128.18 hours 14 - but less than 19 years 152.10 hours 19 - but less than 24 years 176.02 hours 24 years or more 208.00 hours
+9 - but less than 14 years 128.18 hours

+14 - but less than 19 years 152.10 hours

+19 - but less than 24 years 176.02 hours

+24 years or more 208.00 hours

-- 11.5.3.
+11.5.3.
 Proration of Annual Leave Credit.
 Annual leave credits will be earned by an eligible employee for each pay period in which he/she is eligible to earn annual leave.
 However, an employee will not earn annual leave credits for any pay period in which he/she is a non-pay status for more than half of their normal work schedule.
-Part-time classified employees do not earn annual leave. - 11.5.4.
+Part-time classified employees do not earn annual leave.

+11.5.4.
 Use of Annual Leave.
 Annual leave is considered to be a benefit to an employee, and he/she is expected to take the earned leave each year.
 Employees may accumulate and carry over an amount equal to three hundred (300) hours of annual leave, any additional unused annual leave will be forfeited.
 The use of annual leave will be approved at the discretion of the employee's appointing authority, in accordance with guidelines to be established by the board.
 Annual leave will be approved in advance of each absence, except in unusual circumstances.
 Failure to comply with this requirement may result in an absence being treated as unauthorized leave.
 An appointing authority may require all employees in his/her department to take their leave at the same time if he/she feels it is in the best interest of the department to do so.